shippj/DuplicatiReportingServer/README.md

 # Duplicati Reporting Server

-This will collect reports from Duplicati, write them to a SQL database, then show you which backups have quit working.
+## This will collect reports from Duplicati, write them to a SQL database, then show you which backups have quit working.

+## Setup Instructions:

 To setup duplicati to send these reports: open duplicati, settings, default options, and add these options: